MrSmith33/cbor-d/README.md

   + Aggregates can only be decoded from arrays now;
   + null values can be decoded as classes, arrays, maps, string;
   + All unused simple values will cause CborException to be thrown;
+  + Streaming support (i.e. Indefinite-Length Arrays, Maps, Byte Strings and Text Strings)
+  + Tags produce corresponding token.

 ### Restrictions
-+ No streaming support (i.e. Indefinite-Length Arrays, Maps, Byte Strings and Text Strings)
-+ Tags are ignored.
 + While aggregates can be encoded as maps, they can not be decoded as such, only from arrays.